King Olav V of Norway

 Olav, his wife, and children; Photo Credit – Wikipedia

 In April 1940, when the Germans invaded Norway, the Norwegian government and the Royal Family were forced from Oslo.
 Olav’s wife and children went first to Sweden, and then at the invitation of President Franklin D. Roosevelt, sailed for the United States where they remained for the duration of the war.
-The King and Crown Prince, along with the government established themselves in Elverum, in Eastern Norway.
-However, it soon became clear that they would not be able to withstand the German forces.
-On June 7, 1940, King Haakon and Crown Prince Olav sailed for England where they established a government-in-exile in London.
+King Haakon VII, Crown Prince Olav, and the government established themselves in Elverum, in Eastern Norway.
+However, it soon became clear that they would be unable to withstand the German forces.
+On June 7, 1940, King Haakon and Crown Prince Olav sailed for England, where they established a government-in-exile in London.
 Here they continued to rally and support the Norwegian people.
-In 1944, Crown Prince Olav was appointed Chief of Defense, and took the lead of the Norwegian forces, working with the Allied Forces.
+In 1944, Crown Prince Olav was appointed Chief of Defense and took the lead of the Norwegian forces, working with the Allied Forces.

-The reunited Norwegian royal family returning to Oslo, June 1945. photo: Wikipedia
+The reunited Norwegian royal family returned to Oslo in June 1945. photo: Wikipedia

 On May 13, 1945, just five days after the Germans surrendered, Olav and several government ministers returned to Norway.
 The King, as well as Olav’s wife and children, returned the following month.

 In April 1954, Crown Princess Märtha died of cancer, having been ill for some time.
-Three years later, Olav became King Olav V of Norway, following the death of his father on September 21, 1957.
+Three years later, Olav became King Olav V of Norway, after his father died on September 21, 1957.
 Olav, already much loved by the Norwegian people, became even more popular during his reign.
 He was often found amongst his people – driving around town, stopping in shops, taking the train to the ski slopes unaccompanied – gaining him the nickname “The People’s King”.

 King Olav V died of a heart attack on January 17, 1991, at the Royal Lodge (Kongsseteren) in Holmenkollen, Oslo, Norway.
 He was buried with his wife in the green sarcophagus alongside his parents in the Royal Mausoleum at the Akershus Fortress.